 Table of Contents

-And Nebuchadnezzar commanded that all people should be present for the dedication of the image.
+Nebuchadnezzar commanded that all people should be present for the dedication of the image.
 This attendance was to be a test of loyalty for all.
-And “He then summoned the satraps, prefects, governors, advisers, treasurers, judges, magistrates and all the other provincial officials to come to the dedication of the image he had set up (Daniel 3:2-3).
+And he then summoned the satraps, prefects, governors, advisers, treasurers, judges, magistrates and all the other provincial officials to come to the dedication of the image he had set up” (Daniel 3:2-3).

 When the king heard the accusation, he was angry.
 But he gave the Jews a second chance saying, “‘Is it true, Shadrach, Meshach and Abednego, that you do not serve my gods or worship the image of gold I have set up?
 Now when you hear the sound of … music, if you are ready to fall down and worship the image I made, very good.
 But if you do not worship it, you will be thrown immediately into a blazing furnace.
 Then what god will be able to rescue you from my hand?’”
 (Daniel 3:13-15).